 This process eliminates the need for machining tools.
-The designer thus gains the freedom to realize even very complex structures that would otherwise be impossible to implement.
+The designer therefore gains the freedom to realise even very complex structures that would otherwise be impossible to implement.

 For additive manufacturing in the field of plastics, we use the FDM (Fused Deposition Modeling) process, in which a plastic wire (PLA) is melted and placed on the build platform by the print head.